👋 Hi! I'm Mark

 I'm Computer Science and Engineering Student at the Ohio State University, interested in web development, system administration, and bleeding edge technology.
 I like to write about my projects and things I've learned.

-Read the blog posts or check my socials for more info.
+Read the blog posts below or check my socials for more info.

 What do I do?